aragon/AGPs/AGPs/Association-ANT-Budget.md

 Since the primary value of ANT is governance we need to ensure that the Aragon Network has a diverse group of token holders.
 A separate budget for ANT will help the network be more strategic about issuing ANT to stakeholders that may be currently under-represented.
 This will encourage ongoing participation in Aragon governance as the network grows.

-Moreover, many of the approved AGPS are comprised of both DAI payments and ANT payments.
+Moreover, many of the approved AGPs are comprised of both DAI payments and ANT payments.
 Having a dedicated ANT budget will help ensure that there is adequate ANT available to cover ANT liabilities from previous or new AGPs.

 ## License